 Safe What we expect to see from you What you can expect from us Appropriate conduct on school grounds and school functions, including use of suitable language around students and children.
 Adherence to Department of Education policy to minimise risk and place student and staff safety as the highest priority.
+DK#\$\\C{\text{in}}

-Responsible What we expect to see from you What you can expect from us Prompt contact with the school to discuss any concerns relating to your child's learning or wellbeing.
-Appropriate decision-making and a willingness to work with parents and community to support student safety, learning and well-being.
+Responsible What we expect to see from you What we expect to see from us Prompt contact with the school to discuss any concerns relating to your child's learning or wellbeing.
+Prompt contact with parents to discuss any concerns relating to your child's learning or wellbeing.